More

 6. App support

 Yes, there is an app just specifically for the PowerA Battle Dragon Apps.
 You can customise and calibrate the controllers on this app.
 A slight suggestion would be to have all controllers housed under one single app.
 This allows users of multiple PowerA products to house all their products under one app.
-This is way more convenient and would aid in longer-term adoption of their products as people become familiar with a certain app.
+This is way more convenient and would aid in the longer-term adoption of their products as people become familiar with a certain app.

 While PowerA sent us these two controllers to test, I would seriously consider the Battle Dragon Advanced Wireless Controller if I were in the market for a PC-specific gaming controller.
 For the price, the functions it offers are impressive.
 It costs 3/4 of the price of an Xbox controller with a host of additional functions and buttons.
 It feels like you are getting a pro-level controller for less than the price of the typical Xbox controller.